 Fender’s amps are not as popular as their guitars, but this giant of music industry definitely has some great models to offer.

-These days, you’ll find their small solid state amps in most guitar shops, and they are in demand.
+These days, you’ll find their small solid state amps in most guitar shops, and they are in high demand.
 However, the market for bigger and more serious amps is dominated by your usual suspects.

 What we are going to talk about today is a Fender amp that hasn’t been in production for a while now.